 2008- The Book Thief – Markus Zusak (2007) (Australia)

-Happy New Year and let’s hope there’s lots of great reading in 2020!
+Happy New Year to you all, let’s hope for a less challenging year and that there will be lots of great reading in 2021!